 Good data drives direct mail campaign efficiency and effectiveness, so you must get this right!
 Reduce or end the threat of Undeliverable As Addressed (UAA) mail resulting from old, incomplete, or duplicate records.

 USPS’s National Change of Address (NCOA) database catches new movers.
-All Marketing Mail as well as presort rate First Class Mail must be updated within 95 days of a mailing.
+All Standard (Marketing Mail) as well as presort rate First Class Mail must be updated within 95 days of a mailing.

 The postal service also has several pre-processing address file tools to supplement commercial list hygiene solutions that are available.
 And if your address correction/matching software has achieved Coding Accuracy Support System (CASS) Certification, you can qualify for discounted rates.